McKinsey Interview Process: 6 Steps to an Offer (2026)

 How Should You Answer "Why McKinsey?"

-The "Why McKinsey" question tests whether you have specific, genuine reasons for wanting to work at McKinsey over BCG, Bain, or any other firm.
+The "Why McKinsey" question tests whether you have specific, genuine reasons for wanting McKinsey over BCG, Bain, or any other firm.
 Generic answers like "McKinsey is the best consulting firm" will not impress interviewers.

 Strong answers typically include three specific reasons.
 Here are some angles that work well: